riok/mapperly/docs/docs/02-configuration/06-user-implemented-methods.md

 {
     public partial CarDto CarToCarDto(Car car);

-    private DateOnly DateTimeToDateOnly(DateTime dt) => DateOnly.FromDateTime(dt);
+    private int TimeSpanToHours(TimeSpan t) => t.Hours;
 }
 ```

-Whenever Mapperly needs a mapping from `DateTime` to `DateOnly` inside the `CarMapper` implementation, it will use the provided implementation.
+Whenever Mapperly needs a mapping from `TimeSpan` to `int` inside the `CarMapper` implementation, it will use the provided implementation.